tomasferrarisenda/backstage/README.md

 ### New Backstage System
 Creates a new Backstage system with the provided information.
 QUE SON LOS SYSTEM.
 For example, we have a System called "my-app" that includes the my-app-frontend service, the my-app-backend service, the my-app-redis database and the my-app-backend API.

-It generates a Pull Request which includes a new Group catalog entity manifest.
-If merged, the Group catalog entity will be automatically added to the Backstage catalog by the GitHub Discovery plugin.
+It generates a Pull Request which includes a new System catalog entity manifest.
+If merged, the System catalog entity will be automatically added to the Backstage catalog by the GitHub Discovery plugin.

 ### New Backstage Group
 Creates a new Backstage group with the provided information.